ckb-js/lumos/packages/indexer/README.md

   console.log(tx);
 }
 ```
-It will fetch transactions between `[fromBlock, toBlock]`, which means both `fromBlock` and `toBlock` are included in query range.
+It will fetch cells between `[fromBlock, toBlock]`, which means both `fromBlock` and `toBlock` are included in query range.

 Note: Prefix search on args and range query can't be used at the same time so far.

-Page jump when queryring transactions is supported:
+Page jump when queryring cells is supported:

 ```javascript
 cellCollector = new CellCollector(indexer, {